 Whisk all-purpose flour, baking soda, salt and cinnamon in a large bowl.

-Add the whisked contents to the butter and sugar mixture slowly after reducing speed until well combined.
+Add the whisked contents to the butter ,sugar and egg mixture slowly after reducing speed until well combined.

 Next add in oats , raisins, chocolate chips, nuts until they are all mixed well.